Giants vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In seven games over the last 10 matchups when favored by bookmakers, the Giants have a record of 3-4.
+- In their last 10 contests, the Giants were underdogs just once and were winners in that contest.

-- The Giants and their opponents have combined to hit the over two times in their last 10 games with a total.
+- In their last 10 games with an over/under, the Giants and their opponents have combined to eclipse the total two times.

 Giants Betting Records & Stats